Morsicatio buccarum: Classification

 Morsicatio buccarum is a type of frictional keratosis.
 The term is derived from the Latin words, morusus meaning "bite" and bucca meaning "cheek".
 This term has been described as "a classic example of medical terminology gone astray".

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) classifies the condition under "Other Specified Obsessive-Compulsive and Related Disorder" (300.3) as a body-focused repetitive behavior; the DSM-5 uses the more descriptive terms lip biting and cheek chewing (p.
 263) instead of morsicatio buccarum.

 Treatment

-The lesions are harmless, and no treatment is indicated beyond reassurance, unless the person requests it.
-The most common and simple treatment is construction of a specially made acrylic prosthesis that covers the biting surfaces of the teeth and protects the cheek, tongue and labial mucosa (an occlusal splint).
-This is either employed in the short term as a habit breaking intention, or more permanently (e.g. wearing the prosthesis each night during sleep).
+The lesions are harmless; no treatment is indicated beyond reassurance unless the person requests it.
+The most common and simple treatment is the construction of a specially made acrylic prosthesis that covers the biting surfaces of the teeth and protects the cheek, tongue, and labial mucosa (an occlusal splint).
+This is either employed in the short term as a habit-breaking intention or more permanently (e.g., wearing the prosthesis each night during sleep).
 Psychological intervention has also been attempted, with some studies reporting negative findings, while some individuals seem to benefit from behavioral procedures involving habit reversal training and decoupling.